floristafa/task-management-app/README.md

 Make sure you have the following installed on your machine:
 - Node.js (v14 or later)
 - npm (Node Package Manager) or yarn
+- Docker Desktop (if you want to run the app with Docker)

 ### Installation